 The Corn Disease Working Group updates foliar fungicide efficacy guides each year that contain more specific information about fungicide modes of action and commercial availability.
-For a current fungicide list, see Diseases of Corn: Fungicide Efficacy for Control of Foliar Corn Diseases (Purdue Extension publication BP-160-W), available from the Education Store, edustore. purdue.edu.
+For a current fungicide list, see Fungicide Efficacy for Control of Corn Diseases, available from the Crop Protection Network (cropprotectionnetwork.org/resources/publications).